Pressure and Humidity Sensors Guide: Applications, Types, and Industry Uses Explained

 What is the difference between pressure sensors and humidity sensors?

-Pressure sensors measure force exerted by gases or liquids, while humidity sensors measure the amount of water vapor present in the air.
+Pressure sensors measure force from gases or liquids, while humidity sensors measure water vapor in the air.

 Where are pressure sensors commonly used?

-Pressure sensors are widely used in automotive systems, industrial automation, aerospace technology, and weather monitoring equipment.
+They are used in automotive systems, industrial automation, aerospace, and weather monitoring equipment.

 What industries rely on humidity sensors?